 KID MuseumBethesda

 KID Museum is our region’s pioneering experiential museum and educational makerspace.
 We foster the “Mind of a Maker” in kids and youth, empowering the next generation with the skills to invent the future.
 We see the world as full of promise, potential, and possibility.
-Our Maker Space is STEM centered, but learners of all types are welcomed!
+Our Maker Space is STEM-centered, but learners of all types are welcome!
 We primarily target kids K-8th grade, and offer curriculum as well.

 Fort Frederick State ParkBig Pool